pdphilip/elasticlens/README.md

 User::viaIndex()->phrase('loves dogs')->where('status','active')->search();
 ```

+## 🚧 Alpha Notice

+ElasticLens is currently in alpha and under active development.
+Please wait for the first stable release before using it in production.

 ---

 ### Wait, isn't this what Laravel Scout does?

 Yes, but mostly no.

 ElasticLens is built from the ground up to fully leverage Elasticsearch's capabilities.
-It integrates directly with the  [Laravel-Elasticsearch](https://github.com/pdphilip/laravel-elasticsearch) package, creating a dedicated `Index Model` that is automatically synced with your `Base Model`.
+It integrates directly with the  [Laravel-Elasticsearch](https://github.com/pdphilip/laravel-elasticsearch) package, creating a dedicated `Index Model`
+that is automatically synced with your `Base Model`.

 The `Index Model` acts as a separate Elasticsearch model managed by ElasticLens, yet you retain full control over it, just like any other Laravel model.
-In addition to working directly with the `Index Model`, ElasticLens offers tools for mapping fields (with embedding relationships) during the build process, and managing index migrations.
+In addition to working directly with the `Index Model`, ElasticLens offers tools for
+mapping fields (with embedding relationships) during the build process, and managing index migrations.

 For Example, a base `User` Model will sync with an Elasticsearch `IndexedUser` Model that provides all the features from [Laravel-Elasticsearch](https://github.com/pdphilip/laravel-elasticsearch) to search your `Base Model`.